uxmsdevs/tts/README.md

 ## Working logic
 Bear in mind that as of this is Google's paid service as API actually.
-You are limited to ~200 characters of the text in SAME request hence using $_GET method
+You are limited to ~200 characters of the text in SAME request hence using GET method

 So, this script uses multiple requests for providing long length paragraphs